 Snacks rotate and may include:

 Children are not pressured to eat.
-We trust children’s internal cues and support them through routine, modelling, and calm encouragement rather than control.
+We trust their internal cues and support them through routine, modelling, and calm encouragement rather than control.

 Mealtimes as Regulation and Connection